v1.0.0 · Open Source · MIT License

 CLI Tool

-7 subcommands (run, compare, results, export, report, serve, dashboard) with rich terminal output, progress bars, and tables.
+7 subcommands (run, compare, results, export, report, serve, dashboard) with rich terminal output and progress bars.

 click + rich